0xdevalias/devalias.net/_posts/2018-04-29-usb-reverse-engineering-down-the-rabbit-hole.md

 ## <a name="hardware-facedancer"></a>Hardware: Facedancer, Beagledancer, Raspdancer (~2012-2018+, ~US$85-???)

-(Make sure to look at the facedancer 2.0 below as well)
+(Make sure to look at the [facedancer 2.0](hardware-facedancer-2) below as well)

 > The Facedancer21 is the twenty-fourth hardware revision of the GoodFET, owing its heritage to the GoodFET41 and Facedancer20.
-Unlike the general-purpose GoodFET boards, the only purpose of this board is to allow USB devices to be written in host-side Python, so that one workstation can fuzz-test the USB device drivers of another host.
+Unlike the general-purpose GoodFET boards, **the only purpose of this board is to allow USB devices to be written in host-side Python**, so that one workstation can fuzz-test the USB device drivers of another host.

 The facedancer is less about capturing data, and more about emulating a USB device with software (python to be exact!).
 One reason for wanting to do this might be to fuzz the devices drivers on a host system, though I'm sure there could be a number of other creative uses too..
 Maybe you want to allow one hardware device to masquerade as another and talk to it's drivers..